Hysterectomy | Glengarry Private Hospital

-A TLH is a good option if there is no laxity ie. the patient hasn’t had vaginal births and the vagina is narrow, making access difficult.
+A TLH is a good option if there is no laxity ie. the patient hasn’t had vaginal births and the vagina is narrow, making access difficult, or if the patient has had C-section previously.
 There is slightly more risk of damage to the ureter with this technique (this is still rare though), and also this technique leads to less strength at the top of the vagina than VH or LAVH.
-We may recommend an LAVH over TLH in women who are younger and who exercise as they require greater vaginal robustness to resist the strain of exercise.

 Laparoscopic subtotal hysterectomy | LaSH

 This is where the cervix is left behind.
-There are some pros, some cons, and these depend upon the individual patient.
+There are some benefits & some downsides compared with total hysterectomy, and these depend upon the individual patient.
 It’s a good choice for women with a tendency to constipation as a full hysterectomy may worsen this.
 It’s also good for women who get benefit from the cervix during sex.
-The LaSH method possibly reduces the chance of prolapse in later life, as the support at the top of the vagina is not disrupted.
+The LaSH method possibly reduces the chance of prolapse in later life, as the support at the top of the vagina is not disrupted (but only if there is no existing prolapse).
 A LaSH is a good choice when there are large fibroids which may distort the anatomy and increase the potential for complications during total hysterectomy.
 Smears are still required which is a disadvantage.
-It’s not good for women who already have laxity or prolapse nor for those who have pain during sex.
+Leaving the cervix is not the best choice for women who already have vaginal laxity or prolapse, nor for those who have pain during sex.

 Total abdominal hysterectomy | TAH

-Used by gynae-oncologists for many advanced invasive cervical cancers, in conjunction with removal of glandular tissue from the pelvis
+Used by gynae-oncologists for invasive cervical cancers, in conjunction with removal of glandular tissue from the pelvis

 Subtotal abdominal hysterectomy | STAH

-Used when there are massive fibroids when laparoscopy is not realistic – the cervix is left.
-The benefits & issues are the same as those listed above under LaSH.
+Used when there are massive fibroids when laparoscopy is not realistic and the cervix is to be left.
+See the text above for TAH, which applies here.
+The benefits & issues with leaving the cervix are the same as those noted above under LaSH.

 The tubes are removed at all times (if practical) as this lowers the risk of ovarian cancer by up to 50%.
 It is thought that many of the more aggressive types of “ovarian” cancers actually start in the Fallopian tubes.
 Removal of the tubes is called a bilateral salpingectomy.